-- 5. GASB Statement No.76 The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.
-Issued in June 2015, this Statement improves financial reporting by (1) raising the category of GASB Implementation Guides in the GAAP hierarchy, thus providing the opportunity for broader public input on implementation guidance; (2) emphasizing the importance of analogies to authoritative literature when the accounting treatment for an event is not specified in authoritative GAAP; and (3) requiring the consideration of consistency with the GASB Concepts Statements when evaluating accounting treatments specified in nonauthoritative literature.
-This statement will be effective beginning fiscal year 2016.
-CRA/LA- DLA has not completed the process of evaluating the impact of GASB Statement No. 76 on its financial statements. - 6.
+- 2. GASB Statement No.75 Accounting and Financial Reporting for Postemployment Benefits Other than Pensions.
+Issued in June 2015, this Statement establishes standards for recognizing and measuring liabilities, deferred outflows of resources, deferred inflows of resources, and expense/expenditures.
+For defined benefit OPEB, this Statement identifies the methods and assumptions that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
+Note disclosure and required supplementary information requirements about defined benefit OPEB also are addressed.
+This statement will be effective beginning fiscal year 2018.
+CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 75 on its financial statements. - 3.
 GASB Statement No.77 Tax Abatement Disclosures.
 Issued in August 2015, this Statement improves financial reporting by giving users of financial statements essential information that is not consistently or comprehensively reported to the public at present.
 Disclosure of information about the nature and magnitude of tax abatements will make these transactions more transparent to financial statement users.
 As a result, users will be better equipped to understand (1) how tax abatements affect a government's future ability to raise resources and meet its financial obligations and (2) the impact those abatements have on a government's financial position and economic condition.
 This statement will be effective beginning fiscal year 2017.
-CRA/LA- DLA has not completed the process of evaluating the impact of GASB Statement No. 77 on its financial statements. - 7.
-GASB Statement No.78 Pensions Provided Through Certain Multiple-Employer Defined Benefit Pension Plans.
+CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 77 on its financial statement. - GASB Statement No.78 Pensions Provided Through Certain Multiple-Employer Defined Benefit Pension Plans.
 Issued in December 2015, this Statement addresses a practice issue regarding the scope and applicability of Statement No. 68, Accounting and Financial Reporting for Pensions.
 This issue is associated with pensions provided through certain multi-employer defined benefit pension plans and to state or local governmental employers whose employees are provided with such pensions.
 Prior to the issuance of this Statement, the requirements of Statement 68 applied to the financial statements of all state and local governmental employers whose employees are provided with pensions through pension plans that are administered through trusts that meet the criteria in paragraph 4 of Statement No. 68.
 Statement No. 78 amends the scope and applicability of Statement No. 68 to exclude pensions provided to employees of state or local governmental employers through a cost-sharing multipleemployer defined benefit pension plan that (1) is not a state or local governmental pension plan, (2) is used to provide defined benefit pensions both to employees of state or local government employers and to employees of employers that are not state or local governmental employers, and (3) has no predominant state or local governmental employer (either individual or collectively with other state or local governmental employers that provide pensions through the pension plan).
 This statement establishes requirements for recognition and measurement of pension expense, expenditures, and liabilities; note disclosures; and required supplementary information for pensions that have the characteristics described above.
-CRA/LA- DLA has not completed the process of evaluating the impact of GASB Statement No. 78 on its financial statements.
+This statement will be effective beginning fiscal year 2017.
+CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 78 on its financial statement.